Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Simulation results

-Physically, as the tapered fiber's radius decreases from $10\mu m$ the evanescent field and the power density inside the tapered fiber increase.
-The increase in the power density ensures relatively large changes in $\Gamma$ for small refractive index changes.
-Near the critical radius, the power density increases dramatically as the fiber's radius becomes comparable to the source wavelength.
-At this point, changes in $\Gamma$ due to refractive index changes are also maximum.
-The critical radius is $0.55\mu m$ for glucose solution, as shown in Fig. (\ref{Ch4_Fig_3}).
-The propagating mode becomes loosely intact with the tapered fiber after the critical radius, and hence the change in $\Gamma$ due to the change in the refractive index of the solution decreases.

-After looking at the impact on sensitivity due to analyte concentrations and tapered fiber diameter, let us look at the influence of glucose absorption losses on the sensitivity.
-The tapered fiber loss can be due to static and/or dynamic losses.
-Static losses are constant and occur due to structural deformations and impurities accumulation during the taper drawing process.
-On the other hand, the dynamic losses vary with the analyte concentrations.
-These include absorption due to the analyte as well as background water.
+The sample absorption will also impact the overall losses experienced by the tapered fiber.
+The absorption losses occur due to the analyte (glucose) as well as the background water.
 The following expression gives the total absorption coefficient, $\alpha$, of a glucose aqueous solution relative to air \cite{amerov2004molar}:

+where $\alpha_w$ is the absorption coefficient of DI water, $\alpha_g$ is the absorption coefficient of glucose, $C_w$ is the DI water concentration, $C_g$ is the glucose concentration, and $f_w^g$ is the water displacement coefficient of glucose.
+In equation~\eqref{Cha4_Eq23}, the first and second terms represent absorption due to water and glucose, respectively.
+The last term deducts a portion of water absorption from that solution part, which is replaced by glucose.